- Technical.ly is wholly owned by Technically Media Inc., a Philadelphia-based corporation

 - To view, modify or delete your personal data collected by Technically Media, please send an email request to email@example.com.

 - We don’t share your e-mail address with anyone without your explicit permission.

-- Technically Media analyzes this aggregated information to learn more about how visitors use our Web Sites, to analyze trends, to administer the site, to track visitor movement, and to gather general demographic information for reporting and sponsorship purposes.
+- Technically Media uses third-party tools by Google, HubSpot, WordPress and associated platform plugins, Zapier, Instapage, Facebook, Twitter and LinkedIn to analyze this aggregated information to learn more about how visitors use our Web Sites, to analyze trends, to administer the site, to track visitor movement, to personalize the content a user may see and to gather general demographic information for internal reporting, client services and marketing purposes.

 - At Technically Media we understand the importance of exercising caution when sharing Personal Information about yourself or information your organization via the Internet.
 Please be assured that we are committed to maintaining your privacy and protecting the information that you submit on our Web site.

 - This page was last updated on June 19, 2018